 - Men should keep their wallet in tightest pocket.
 Better if placed in a corded pouch and tucked under the pants.
 Carry your bags in front and tightly hold on to them.
-Bags slung from the bag are easy targets as you will not notice a groping hand especially if you are in motion.
+Bags slung from the back are easy targets as you will not notice a groping hand especially if you are in motion.

 - Do not expose phones, wallets, expensive jewelry.